The Discovery of Neptune

 Le Verrier sent his own calculations to the new Berlin Observatory in Germany.
 They received the letter on September 23, 1846, and on that very night, Johann Galle took aim at the region of the sky that le Verrier specified using the observatory’s 9-inch-wide refractor telescope.
 He found Neptune between the star Deneb Algedi in the Capricornus constellation and the star Iota Aquarii in the Aquarius constellation, within just 1° from Saturn and le Verrier’s prediction (pictured above).

 With the planet’s position confirmed, it was retroactively discovered that Neptune had been observed multiple times before, unknowingly.
 Galileo laid eyes on the planet twice in December 1612 and January 1613, mistaking it for an unassuming faint star located near Jupiter.
 Most heartbreakingly, John Challis had spotted Neptune twice during his search just one year prior, but due to not having up-to-date star charts, he failed to identify the planet.
 He later expressed remorse for not taking the pursuit more seriously as he’d missed out on an historic opportunity.
-On the bright side, it vindicated John Couch Adams’ math as being mostly correct (though he was about 12° off), though he gave full acknowledgment to le Verrier and he held no hard feelings towards Challis or Airy.
+On the bright side, it vindicated John Couch Adams’ math as being mostly correct (though he was off by about 12°), and he gave full acknowledgment to le Verrier and he held no hard feelings towards Challis or Airy.

 While this wouldn’t be the last time gravitational oddities sent several scientific fields into a frenzy, the discovery of Neptune ended up being a triumph of Newton’s laws rather than a refutation of them.
 It demonstrated that with the proper application of scientific knowledge and mathematics, you can quite literally predict the future and find the unfindable.
 It is a testament to the ingenuity of humans both past, present and, hopefully, future.